 - Essential Oils: lavender, lemongrass, peppermint, rosemary, eucalyptus, or cedar

 - Diatomaceous earth (Optional)

 - Grind the dried herbs to a fine powder in a mortar & pestle or by placing them in a coffee grinder.
-Place the powdered herbs in a glass or stainless steel mixing bowl.
-If you are using the diatomaceous earth, add about 1/4 cup to the herb mixture and mix gently with a metal spoon. dd about 20 drops of each oil and mix gently.
+Place 1/4 cup of powdered herbs in a glass or stainless steel mixing bowl.
+If you are using the diatomaceous earth, add about 1/4 cup to the herb mixture and mix gently with a metal spoon.
+Add about 20 drops of each oil and mix gently.

 Sprinkle around the perimeter of your tent when camping to deter bugs from crossing over it and into your tent.